Siraj urges government to lead freedom convoy towards LoC

 LAHORE: Jamaat-e-Islami Ameer Sirajul Haq has asked the PTI government to lead a freedom convoy towards the LoC in support of the besieged Muslims of the Held Kashmir.

-The freedom convoy, he suggested, should comprise representatives of the UNO, the OIC and international human rights organisations and it should deliver food and medicines to the Kashmiris at the LoC.
-Siraj termed government’s silence on Kashmir dubious, saying the rulers were intentionally allowing India to solidify its position in the occupied region.
-“Modi has intensified his plan to change the demographic composition of Kashmir.”

-It was not too late to give a befitting reply to India, he said, adding Pakistan could not afford another tragedy like Fall of Dhaka.
+It was not too late to give a befitting reply to India, he said, adding Pakistan could not afford another tragedy similar to the Fall of Dhaka.
 Kashmir, he said, was a jugular vein and a matter of life and death for the country.
 Surrendering Kashmir to India would have worst implications for Pakistan both in terms of ideology and economy, he added.

 LAHORE: Jamaat-e-Islami Ameer Sirajul Haq has asked the PTI government to lead a freedom convoy towards the LoC in support of the besieged Muslims of the Held Kashmir.

-The freedom convoy, he suggested, should comprise representatives of the UNO, the OIC and international human rights organisations and it should deliver food and medicines to the Kashmiris at the LoC.
-Siraj termed government’s silence on Kashmir dubious, saying the rulers were intentionally allowing India to solidify its position in the occupied region.
-“Modi has intensified his plan to change the demographic composition of Kashmir.”

-It was not too late to give a befitting reply to India, he said, adding Pakistan could not afford another tragedy like Fall of Dhaka.
+It was not too late to give a befitting reply to India, he said, adding Pakistan could not afford another tragedy similar to the Fall of Dhaka.
 Kashmir, he said, was a jugular vein and a matter of life and death for the country.
 Surrendering Kashmir to India would have worst implications for Pakistan both in terms of ideology and economy, he added.